 Instead of fluid replacement, management is principally dependent upon the administration of low doses of intravenous insulin (commonly beginning at a dose of 2 units/hour) .
 As with nondialysis patients with severe hyperglycemia and diabetic ketoacidosis, serum glucose and potassium concentrations must be closely monitored.
 (See "Diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults: Treatment", section on 'Monitoring'.)

 Hypoglycemia — Frequent or persistent hypoglycemia in diabetic dialysis patients is often due to severe underdialysis, with poor calorie intake, or occult disease, such as infection or malignancy.
-Frequent adjustment of insulin dose and evaluation of blood glucose diaries are essential in this setting, as is provision of an adequate dialysis dose (see "Prescribing and assessing adequate hemodialysis" and "Prescribing and assessing adequate peritoneal dialysis" and "Protein intake in maintenance hemodialysis patients" and "Assessment of nutritional status in dialysis patients").
+Frequent adjustment of insulin dose and evaluation of blood glucose diaries are essential in this setting, as is provision of an adequate dialysis dose (see "Prescribing and assessing adequate hemodialysis" and "Prescribing and assessing adequate peritoneal dialysis" and "Protein intake in maintenance hemodialysis patients" and "Assessment of nutritional status in hemodialysis patients").
 Drugs that interfere with the counterregulatory response to hypoglycemia (such as beta blockers) and long-acting insulin and oral agents should be discontinued, if possible, until more stable glycemic control without hypoglycemia is achieved.

 Alternating hypoglycemia and hyperglycemia — ESRD patients with diabetes often have gastroparesis , which complicates the timing of insulin injections.
 Gastric-emptying studies will confirm the diagnosis, which can often be effectively treated with metoclopramide or bethanechol (urecholine) .
 Improvement in glycemic control may also improve gastric motility.
 (See "Diabetic autonomic neuropathy of the gastrointestinal tract", section on 'Gastroparesis'.)